nops-io/nops-docs/pages/Developer/MAP API/map-migration-api.md

 - `map_credit_cap`: The MAP credit cap (default is 1.000.000USD).
 - `extra_filters`: Filters that were assigned to this MAP project at project creation.
 They can be edited on the console.
 You may filter a project based on AWS Accounts, Regions and Services.

-### 2. Retrieve All Map Migration Projects for an Specific Client.
+### 2. Retrieve a Specific Map Migration Project.

 - **URL**: `/sp/v3/map-projects/{id}/`
 - **Method**: `GET`
-- **Description**: Retrieves details of map migration projects for specific client.
+- **Description**: Retrieves details of a specific map migration project.

 #### Request Parameters

 - **Path Parameter**:
-  - `id` (required): The ID of the Client.
-This ID is nOps specific, nOps assigns a unique ID to each client.
-You may find this ID for each Client when calling the previous method.
+  - `id` (required): The ID of the MAP Migration project.
+This ID is nOps specific. nOps assigns a unique ID to each project you onboard to the MAP Dashboard.

+### 3. Retrieve All Map Migration Projects for an Specific Client.

+Comming soon.